nginxinc/nginx-one-workshops/labs/lab5/readme.md

 1. NGINX's default Load Balancing algorithm is round-robin, if not specified in the upstream block.
 In this next lab exercise, you will use the Plus `least_time last_byte` algorithm to send more traffic to different backends based on the response time.

-1. Using Nginx One Console, update your `upstreams.conf` file to enable Least Time Last Byte, as follows:
+1. Using NGINX One Console, update your `upstreams.conf` file to enable Least Time Last Byte, as follows:

     ```nginx
     # NGINX Basics, Plus Proxy to three upstream NGINX containers